MacLemon/CongressChecklist/README.md

 	- Also check the batteries in the remote
 - Tablet computer, iPad, Android tablet, Microsoft surface
 - Kindle
+- An actual book (for those offline blackout moments)
 - Ham radio equipment, portable
 - Infrared, Bluetooth or radio remote (for presentations)